-

 Some common benefits of effectively executed go-to-market plans include:

-• Achieving a greater, more comprehensive understanding of your product market fit and the overall market through market research, the competitive advantage you present for the target audience in the existing market you're targeting, who your potential customers are, the pain points of target customers in the buyer's journey, and how a potential product fits in.
+Achieving a greater, more comprehensive understanding of your product market fit and the overall market through market research, the competitive advantage you present for the target market in the existing market you're targeting, who your potential customers and customer segments are, the pain points of target customers in the buyer's journey, and how a potential product fits in.

 And all before actually releasing the product into the market.